philwilkinson40/Micropython_course/00_startup.md

 - if device is not showing, download [drivers](https://wiki.wemos.cc/downloads) from wemos website

 ---

-so lets use rshell
+- rshell has lots of functions password protection, editor selection.
-- rshell has lots of functions password protection, editor selection etc
+- check out its help page

 ```
 C:\Users\your_name>rshell -h
 ```

-lets start with the basics - file management & getting to the repl
+- first, start with the basics: file management & getting to the repl

 ---

 - in a terminal window